epsil/spotgen/README.md

     spotgen input.txt [output.txt]

-`input.txt` is a text file containing a [generator string](#commands), invoking any of the *commands* described below. `output.txt` will contain the generator's output, a list of [Spotify URIs](#spotify-uris) which can be [imported into Spotify](#importing-the-playlist).
-If an output file is not specified, then the Spotify URIs are written to standard output, with an option to copy them to the clipboard.
+`input.txt` is a text file containing a [generator string](#commands), invoking any of the *commands* described below. `output.txt`, if specified, will contain the generator's output, a list of [Spotify URIs](#spotify-uris) which can be [imported into Spotify](#importing-the-playlist).
+If not specified, then the Spotify URIs are written to standard output, with an option to copy them to the clipboard.

 Alternatively, one can pass a generator string as a single argument: